Install Fusion from the CLI Preview

-Fusion can be installed via the command line from our official CDN:
+Fusion can be installed via the command line from our official content delivery network (CDN).

 Run the following command in the terminal: